alxfu/requests-vid_stream/README.md

 ## dependencies
 ### system
-- Mozilla Firefox - for its cookies (Chrome also works but needs a code change)
+- Mozilla Firefox - for its cookies (Chrome/etc. also work but need a small code change)
 - FFMPEG - also needs to be in PATH (Windows)
 Windows see: https://www.wikihow.com/Install-FFmpeg-on-Windows
 Linux/Ubuntu: Install via software manager or apt-get install